lybstore/fedev_test/readme.md

 The benefits of a directive, allows a cleaner way to pass methods to the directive using an attribute and decouple controller from directives.

 ### Currency symbol change

-.constant with app.js is used to define currency symbols dependent upon the language.
+.constant within the app.js file (scripts/app.js) is used to define currency symbols dependent upon the language.
 This demo demonstrates a currency symbol change in pounds and euro. ('currencies', {'en': "£", 'es': "€"})

 In order to see the currency change, amend the country intials 'en' to 'es'
 ###### translationConfProvider.defaultLang('en');

+### items folder

+The file structure in this folder is to modularize the code, this enables a decrease in size of controllers and in general is a good pratice.